fsuri/Basil_SOSP21_artifact/README.md

 (When building on a Cloudlab controller instead of locally, the setvars.sh must be sourced manually everytime since bashrc will not be persisted across images.
 All other experiment machines will be source via the experiment scripts, so no further action is necessary there.)

-This completes all requires installs for branches Basil/Tapir and TxHotstuff.
+This completes all required installs for branches Basil/Tapir and TxHotstuff.

 When building TxBFTSmart (on branch TxBFTSmart) the following additional steps are necessary: